epfl-ada/ada-2024-project-databand/README.md

 Our analyses are primarily focused for the TMDB dataset, thus the data_overview_TMDB notebook should be examined first.
-Whenever possible, we perform the same analyses on the CMU datatset, but these provide less information due to the lower amount of data.
+Whenever possible, we perform the same analyses on the CMU datatset, but these provide less information due to the lower amount of data and the lack of data after 2012.

-# The Rise and Fall of the DVD: how did they impact the movie industry
+# Abstract: The Rise and Fall of the DVD and it's impact on the movie industry

-The emergence of DVDs in the 1990s had a major impact on the film industry by providing a wider accessibility to movies and a shift in revenue streams, reducing the reliance on profitable theatrical releases.
-Then, the shift away from physical media to digital streaming in the late 2000s reshaped the industry again, pushing studios to focus on streaming licenses and successful theatrical runs with blockbusters.
-In this project, we aim to characterize the impact of the rise and fall of the DVD on the movie industry using the TMDB database.
-Considering three distinct phases - pre-DVD, during the DVD era, and post-DVD, we first examine shifts in key financial aspects like budget and revenue, alongside shifts in the types of productions.
+  The emergence of DVDs in the 1990s had a resounding impact on the film industry, providing a wider accessibility to movies and a new revenue stream.
+The popularity of DVDs meant that even if a movie did not perform well at the box office, studios could still generate revenue through sales of DVDs.
+Throuhgout the 2000s, however, the industry shifted away from physical media to a digital streaming industry, pushing studios to rely on successful theatrical releases notably, blockbusters.

+In this project, we aim to characterize the impact of the DVD phases on the movie industry using the TMDB database.
+We created three distinct phases (eras) with the help of DVD release data:
+1. The pre-DVD era
+2. During the DVD era
+3. The post-DVD era

+Through our initial analysis, we examined shifts in financial aspects like budget and revenue, alongside shifts in the types of productions companies making movies.
 We then analyze how genre and theme preferences evolved across time.
 Ultimately, we aim to understand how changes in distribution models influenced the business and creative sides of filmmaking.
 ## Additional datasets
 - [TMDB 1M Movies](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies): This dataset contains information about 1 million movies, such as release date, revenue, budget, genre, runtime, companies and countries of productions, movie plots, and languages spoken in the movie.
 It contains movies between 1976 and 2023, which is particularly useful